 In Grangeville, the summers are short, warm, dry, and mostly clear and the winters are very cold and mostly cloudy.
 Over the course of the year, the temperature typically varies from 24°F to 84°F and is rarely below 9°F or above 93°F.

-Based on the tourism score, the best time of year to visit Grangeville for warm-weather activities is from mid July to mid August.
+Based on the tourism score, the best time of year to visit Grangeville for warm-weather activities is from early July to mid August.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Grangeville, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Grangeville begins around June 14 and lasts for 3.7 months, ending around October 6.
 On July 28, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 81% of the time, and overcast or mostly cloudy 19% of the time.